The reasons why microblading hair strokes can change color and shade and how to prevent it.

 Eventually after 12-18 months, depending on the skin type, lifestyle activity, like suntanning, any activities causing sweat, like sports, sauna, and water related activity, alcohol consumption etc, the pigment disappears almost entirely.
 That's why the Microblading is also named "semi" permanent makeup.
 We cannot agree with this term since it is not completely semi-permanent.
 Some pigment particles can stay in the body permanently, but we agree that the visual effect will disappear after 12-18 months.

 The inexperienced artists make this mistake often.
-The problem also is complicated by the fact that the epidermis thickness is not the same.
+The problem also is complicated by the fact that skin thickness is not the same.
 It depends on the persons skin type, and has different thickness in different areas.
-Even in the eyebrow, the epidermis gets thinner closer to the end of the arch.
+Even in the eyebrow, the skin gets thinner closer to the end of the arch.
 Only experienced and knowledgeable specialist is able to make precise cuts at the right depth.

 The other important factor is the ink used should be originally intended for Microblading.
 The machine inks are thinnner, so that they can be delivered by the needles that are moving at a very high speed.
-If this type of ink is used in Microblading, chances are that the strokes will disappear much faster.
+If this type of ink is used in Microblading, chances are that the strokes will disappear much faster or even worse: blur into one another.

 We tested various inks and pigments from many manufacturers, and came to the conclusion that the pigments from Swiss Color® (formulated in Switzerland and manufactured in Germany) best suits for Microblading.
 It's the best on the market as of today, and they don't break down into primary colors, like many other inks, it's made in complience with the strict European standards quality and sterile requirements.